Omelet

 Seasonality

-Year-round; eggs at peak quality in spring and early summer
+Year-round; peak egg production in spring and early summer

 Best Months